element-hq/element-web/README.md

 required.

-The SDK uses the 'atomic' design pattern as seen at http://patternlab.io to encourage a very modular and reusable architecture, making it as easy to customise and use UI widgets independently of the rest of the SDK and your app.
+The SDK uses the 'atomic' design pattern as seen at http://patternlab.io to encourage a very modular and reusable architecture, making it easy to customise and use UI widgets independently of the rest of the SDK and your app.
 In practice this means: